wigy-opensource-developer/iop-content-address-network-documentation/README.md

 Before the first time you start the node, you need to run `ipfs init` to create the identity of this node on the IoP content addressed network.

+You can also refer to the upstream [Getting Started](https://ipfs.io/docs/getting-started/) manual, because most of the things behave the same in our fork.

 ## Contributions

 Feel free to send pull requests to the corresponding repositories.
 If you fixed something in the features added by the